Red Nose Day 2009

 To be honest, it's not something that occurs routinely at concerts given by the BBC Philharmonic.

-But, for Comic Relief 2009, the Manchester-based orchestra has recorded a one-off whoopee cushion concert with a selection of popular classics including the Blue Danube, the Hornpipe and the 1812.
+But, for Comic Relief 2009, the Manchester-based orchestra has recorded a one-off whoopee cushion concert with a selection of popular classics including the Blue Danube, the Hornpipe and the 1812 Overture.

-And taking centre stage of the orchestra's unusual wind section, the world's largest whoopee cushion - a giant 3-metre latex monster designed by Salford acoustic scientist Trevor Cox.
+Taking centre stage in the orchestra's unusual wind section, is the world's largest whoopee cushion - a giant 3-metre latex monster designed by acoustic scientist Trevor Cox.

-The concert finished with the five girls jumping on the giant whoopee cushion in place of the cannonade at the end of Tchaikovsky's composition.
+The concert climaxes with The Saturdays jumping on the giant whoopee cushion in place of the cannonade at the end of Tchaikovsky's 1812 Overture.

 It's all to raise awareness for this year’s 'Do Something Funny for Money' appeal for which you can buy a Comic Relief whoopee cushion along with your red nose.

-Buy your special Red Nose Day Whoopee Cushion then whoopee along to The Blue Danube, rasp the Hornpipe and let rip for the 1812 Overture.
+So grab your wind instrument and whoopee along to The Blue Danube, rasp the Hornpipe and let rip for the 1812 Overture.